Washington Park High School

 🎈🎉🎂70 never looked so good!🎂🎉🎈

-In 2017, most of us will be beginning our 70th year, if you can believe that!
 Join us on July 26-28 to celebrate with classmates the big event.
 The committee has made this a three-day party with lots of fun things to do!
 Come join us for a great time.
 Registration forms will arrive in early April.
 Visit website www.washingtonparkhigh1965.com

 WEDNESDAY JULY 26

 The Waterfront at Brown’s Lake—4:00 31100 Weller Road, Burlington

 Remember Post Prom?
 Same place!
-Pontoon boat rides around Brown's Lake, pizza (Brusha's famous recipe), antipasto salad, garlic bread, Bean Bag Toss, lots of decks of cards and Racine's famous Kringle.
+Pontoon boat rides around Brown's Lake, pizza (Brusha's famous recipe), antipasto sala d, garlic bread, Bean Bag Toss, decks of cards and Racine's famous Kringle.

 Bean Bags/Boards- There will be 2 sets of boards with Park High Logos.
 One set will be awarded at the end of the night to a lucky classmate.

 Music from the 50's and 60's will tease any of you who want to get up and dance....on the patio, on the lawn, on the pier, on the boats, on the tables, anywhere you feel like!
 A cash bar open for those who think a drink might make them a better dancer. $25/person 👣💃💃👣

 THURSDAY JULY 27th